Lemons🍋

 What Is the Best Fertiliser for Lemon Trees?

-Use a watering can or hose-end sprayer to apply liquid fertiliser directly to the root zone.
-For best results, fertilise in the early morning or late afternoon to avoid leaf burn.
+Apply as a liquid feed using a watering can or hose-end sprayer, soaking the root zone in the early morning or late afternoon to prevent leaf burn.

 Common Signs of Deficiency in Lemon Trees

-• Leaf drop or fruit fall: Can be caused by inconsistent watering or lack of calcium.
+- Leaf drop or premature fruit fall: Can result from inconsistent feeding or low potassium.

 The Complete Grow Lemon Tree Feeding Program